jlangr/ccode2/classes.md

 }
 ```

-Some of the `checkIn` method might be abstracted a little more, but one line of glaring implementation detail stands out as a potential problem: the `if` statement that determines whether the check-in is late:
+The `checkIn` method still begs a bit of cleanup.
+One line of glaring implementation detail stands out as a potential problem: the `if` statement that determines whether the check-in is late:

 ```
 if (holding.dateLastCheckedIn().after(holding.dateDue())) { // is it late?
 ```

-That conditional represents one possible policy: A holding is late if it's returned after the date due.
+That conditional represents a policy decision: A holding is late if it's returned after the date due.

 However, it's possible that the policy is considerably more complex.
-A book might not be late if borrowed by certain patrons, or if returned within a certain grace period.
+A book might not be late if borrowed by VIPs (very important patrons), or if returned within a certain grace period.
 As a result, that seemingly innocuous single line of code adds another reason for HoldingService to change.

-The condition exposes implementation detail that also slows comprehension time.
-The detail demands closer inspection: We must stop and carefully read it, then mentally assemble it into a singular concept.
+Because it exposes implementation detail, the conditional also slows comprehension time.
+The detail demands closer inspection: We must carefully read it, then mentally assemble it into a singular concept.
 A comment might help, but it's not the right solution, and can be a lie anyway.

 ### Fixing the Problem